The following Employment Tax guidance note by Tolley in association with Lesley Fidler provides comprehensive and up to date tax information covering:

 The first contact from HMRC will normally be a letter either:

-A full list of compliance check factsheets may be found on the HMRC’s website .
+A full list of compliance check factsheets may be found on HMRC’s website .

 Contact by HMRC with the employer may be made by phone but arrangements must be confirmed in writing.
-The employer’s agent named on a form 64-8 on which the ‘Employer PAYE scheme’ box has been ticked should be sent a copy of the initial letter.
+The employer’s agent, where named on a form 64-8 on which the ‘Employer PAYE scheme’ box has been ticked and the employer’s PAYE reference entered, should be sent a copy of the initial letter.
 Seven days’ notice of the inspection must be given unless a shorter time is agreed with the employer.
 Any doubt about the nature and extent of the records to be reviewed should be clarified as soon as possible.
 Normally records for up to 12 months will be requested.

 If the suggested dates are not convenient then an alternative should be agreed as soon as is practicable.
 It should not usually be a problem arranging for the records to be reviewed away from the business, perhaps at the agent’s office.